The Digital Age and the Internet of Things

 Dismantling the transceiver

-First remove the battery if it is attached, pull off the volume and channel change knobs and remove the four screws as shown below, note the bottom screws have a torx style head so you will need a torx T9 screwdriver for these.
+First remove the battery if it is attached, pull off the volume and channel change knobs and remove the four screws, as shown below, note the bottom screws have a torx style screw head so you will need a torx T9 screwdriver for these.

 Remove

 the three brass nuts that secure the antenna socket, volume control and channel change switch.
-All of the nuts have slots cut into them and I found that a pair of tweezers fitted into the slots nicely making there removal easy.
+All of the nuts have slots cut into them and I found that a pair of tweezers fitted nicely into the slots, making their removal easy.

 Remove the 4 small screws that secure the PCB to the alloy chassis, the plastic bush from the antenna socket and the rubber gasket from the jack sockets.
 Note at this stage the PCB will not separate from the chassis!

-The final step to removing the PCB from the alloy chassis requires de-soldering a lug which connects the PCB to the positive battery terminal.
+The final step of removing the PCB from the alloy chassis requires de-soldering a lug that connects the PCB to the positive battery terminal.

-With the PCB now free of the chassis de-solder and remove the antenna socket which will be re-used and mounted on the aluminum project case later.
+With the PCB now free of the chassis, de-solder and remove the antenna socket, which will be reused and mounted on the aluminium project case later.
 Also de-solder and remove the LED and Electret Condenser Microphone.
-The PCB holes are through hole plated so care should be taken not to damage these when removing components.
+The PCB holes are through hole plated so care should be taken not to damage these while removing components.

 No comments: